-The Foundation participates in The Community Foundation Retirement Employee Savings Plan, a section 403(b)(7).
-Employees who are eligible are full-time and employed at the Community Foundation for at least twelve consecutive months.
+The Foundation participates in The Community Foundation Retirement Employee Savings Plan, a section 403(b)(7) plan.
+Employees who are eligible are full-time and employed at the Foundation for at least twelve consecutive months.
 Currently, the plan matches 100% of the employee's contribution up to 5% of gross pay.
-Foundation matching contributions during 2014 and 2013 were \$8,855 and \$7,939, respectively.
+Foundation matching contributions during 2015 and 2014 were \$5,517 and \$8,855, respectively.